Pathological limits in statistical mechanics: Trickiness of multi-variable limit

-A conclusion is now evident: an intended limit can be identified as ill-defined if an infinity or two different finite values emerge from the evaluation of its partial limits.
-(In this paper, $\infty$ is not considered as a legitimate value of a limit due to the two facts: i. $\infty$ is not a definite value. ii.
-No measurable quantity in physics is $\infty$-valued.)
-As an application of the conclusion, we can, by virtue of Eqs.~(\ref{1.1}) and (\ref{1.2}) or by virtue of Eq.~(\ref{1.3}) alone, deduce that expression~(\ref{limit}) is ill-defined.
+It is now evident that a limit-like expression must be ill-defined if one of the following three criteria is met: i.
+The expression has two differently-valued conditional sublimits. ii.
+The expression has one $\infty$-valued conditional sublimit.
+(Herein, $\infty$ is regarded as an illegitimate limit since $\infty$ is not a definite value and no measurable quantity in physics is $\infty$-valued.) iii.
+The expression has one conditional sublimit whose value is constraint-dependent.
+Thus and so, we can, from Eqs.~(\ref{1.1}) and (\ref{1.2}) or from Eq.~(\ref{1.3}) alone or from Eq.~(\ref{1.4}) alone, infer that expression~(\ref{limit}) is ill-defined.

-In mathematics (and in physics) there are quantities whose behavior is limit-like from one perspective and function-like from another perspective.
-Interestingly, whether they can be regarded as well-defined (or whether they have multi behavior) can be investigated with help of the concept of partial limit.

-As an example, let's suppose our task is to reveal the behavior of a two-variable function defined as \beq g(x,y)=\frac {1}{x^2y^2+1}\eeq around and along the $y$-axis.